Bolortsetseg Minjin is a acclaimed Mongolian paleontologist and director of the Institute for the Study of Mongolian Dinosaurs.

 Loading ...

-Although Mongolia is one of the world’s richest areas for paleontology, few Mongolian children grow up knowing about the dinosaurs in their own back yard.
+Although Mongolia is one of the world’s richest areas for paleontology, few Mongolian children grow up knowing about the dinosaurs in their own backyard.

-Corals are marine animals.
+Corals are animals.
 Mongolia is a landlocked country.
 Fossils of corals like the one Bolortsetseg’s father found help prove that millions of years ago, Mongolia was part of a large, inland sea.
-“Most kids don’t have the opportunity to see the history of our country.
+“Most kids don’t have the to see the history of our country.
 People are used to thinking only about their time, not the way the land existed before,” Bolortsetseg says.

 “Even though I was studying geology, I knew I wanted to be a paleontologist.
-My father was the only paleontologist at the university, so he became my adviser.
-We went from father and daughter, to student and teacher, and now we are colleagues.”
+My father was the only paleontologist at the university, so he became my advisor.
+We went from father and daughter, to student and teacher, and now we are .”

 “Field work!
 You don’t ever know what kind of discoveries you’ll make.
-It’s always accidental. . . .
-Field work also takes you out in nature.
+It’s always accidental...Field work also takes you out in nature.
 You feel so much freedom.”

 “Doing research in the lab is demanding.
 That’s what [paleontologists] do, and it’s exciting to figure out what fossils are, but it’s not as much fun as field work!”